Anon-Planet/thgtoa/docs/guide/index.md

 **TLDR for the whole guide: "A strange game.
 The only winning move is not to play"** [^4]**.**

 Making a social media account with a pseudonym or artist/brand name is easy.
 And it is enough in most use cases to protect your identity as the next George Orwell.
 There are plenty of people using pseudonyms all over Facebook/Instagram/Twitter/LinkedIn/TikTok/Snapchat/Reddit/...
-But the vast majority of those are anything but anonymous and can easily be traced to their real identity by your local police officers, random people within the OSINT[^5] (Open-Source Intelligence) community, and trolls[^6] on 4chan[^7].
+But the vast majority of those are anything but anonymous and can easily be traced to their real identity by your local police officers, random people within the OSINT[^5] community, and trolls[^6] on 4chan[^7].

 This is a good thing as most criminals/trolls are not tech-savvy and will usually be identified with ease.
 But this is also a terrible thing as most political dissidents, human rights activists and whistleblowers can also be tracked rather easily.